Foster Loyer: Senior season (2017–18)

-According to scout.com ratings at the beginning of his senior season, the Spartans had the third best recruiting class in 2018 with Marcus Bingham Jr., Gabe Brown, Aaron Henry, Loyer and Thomas Kithier.
+According to Scout.com ratings at the beginning of his senior season, the Spartans had the third best recruiting class in 2018 with Marcus Bingham Jr., Gabe Brown, Aaron Henry, Loyer and Thomas Kithier.
 On February 27, 2018, Loyer had what seemed to be a season ending torn meniscus, but he sat out one game and was back on the court on March 7 playing through the injury, since it was only a partial tear.
 On March 19, 2018, Loyer, who had a 3.96 grade point average, won Mr. Basketball of Michigan with 3,691 points and more than twice as many first-place votes than Michigan Wolverines men's basketball commits East Lansing's Brandon Johns (2,792 points) and Detroit East English's Village's David DeJulius (2,542) who finished 2nd and 3rd, respectively.

 On March 23, 2018, Loyer posted 42 points on 12–17 shooting in a MHSAA Class A 74-49 semifinal victory over De La Salle Collegiate High School.
-The next day, he posted 40 points on 14–19 shooting in a 81-38 victory over West Ottawa High School for the Class A championship.
+The next day, he posted 40 points on 14–19 shooting in an 81–38 victory over West Ottawa High School for the Class A championship.
 Over the course of the weekend he shot 13–22 on three point shots.
 His record-setting high school career total of 634 free throws made surpassed a ten-year-old record of 629 set by Tekonsha's Dustin Orns.
 Following the season, he was an all-class dream team selection by The Detroit News with 26.6 points and 6 assists averages.
-He was also named the 2018 Michigan boy's basketball Gatorade Player of the Year.
+He was also named the 2018 Michigan boys' basketball Gatorade Player of the Year.

 247Sports' composite rating for Loyer was as a 4-star point guard ranked 96th (16th point guard and 3rd Michigan) in the national class of 2018.
 His other offers were from Purdue, DePaul, Davidson and Oakland.